NicholsTechnology/www.zerinwalter.com/README.md

 # zerinnichols.com
 Website
-# www.zerinnichols.com is the website for nichols technology group.
+# www.zerinnichols.com the ultimate website with almost no content! please do visit it and use my calculator!